 14. break;:

-Ends the operation of a loop or switch statement and moves the focus to the following sentence that is not part of the loop or switch.
+Terminates the execution of a loop or switch statement and shifts the control to the next statement outside of the loop or switch block.

 Example